THE HTT GUIDE TO SAFE BODY PIERCING

 - Check that a suitable adjustable couch/bench/chair is present in the treatment room, and check that it is wiped down with biocide after each client to eliminate the risk of cross contamination.
 If in doubt of this practice – ask your artist!

 - A separate pair of gloves should be worn by the practitioner after opening sterile packs, cleaning and marking for the piercing, and just before the piercing procedure.
-You should see the practitioner use minimum three pairs of gloves throughout your time with them.
-A piercer’s aseptic technique is a good indication of their general hygiene practice!

 - A separate sterilization area should be provided, which should have two separate deep sinks for the exclusive use of washing instruments and equipment.
 This area must be distinctly separate from the clean treatment rooms.